-Hazardous Wastes (Management, Handling and Transboundary Movement) Rules, 2008 :
+Hazardous and other Wastes (Management and Transboundary Movement) Rules, 2016:

-Vide notification dated 24th September, 2008 under the EPA, 1986, MoEF notified rules for environmentally sound management of hazardous wastes to ensure that the hazardous wastes are managed in a manner which shall protect health and the environment against the adverse affects that may result from such waste.
-The used transformer oil has been declared as hazardous wastes vide this notification.
+Vide notification dated 4th April, 2016 under the EPA, 1986, MoEFCC notified rules for environmentally sound management of hazardous wastes to ensure that the hazardous wastes are managed in a manner which shall protect health and the environment against the adverse affects that may result from such waste.
+The used transformer oil and their tank bottom sludge has been declared as hazardous wastes vide this notification.

-TSECL, being a bulk user of transformer oil shall comply with the provisions of the said rules (MoEF notification dated 24th September 2008) if the practice of storing of used oil is maintained.
+TSECL, being an occupier of transformer oil shall comply with the provisions of the said rules (MoEFCC notification dated 4th April 2016), if the practice of storing of used oil is maintained.
 In case it is decided to outsource the process of recycle of used oil to registered recycler as per the provisions of notification then TSECL shall submit the desired return in prescribed form to concerned State Pollution Control Board at the time of disposal of used oil.

-• E-waste (Management and Handling) Rules, 2011:
+E-waste (Management and Handling) Rules, 2011: